1. Health Hub

 The chemicals in cigarettes can damage your blood vessels by making them stiff.
 Smoking also causes plaque to build up in the arteries, narrowing the passageways that blood flows through.
 This makes it harder for your heart to pump blood to the rest of your body.
 Over time, this significantly increases your risk for cardiovascular disease.

-6) Moderate your drinking
+6) Moderate your alcohol and soda intake

 Avoid excessive alcohol consumption.
 Despite some studies showing a link between moderate alcohol consumption and reduced risk of heart disease, regular alcohol consumption has been shown to lead to heart damage and heart failure.
 Cutting back on drinking can improve several health conditions while reducing your risk of developing heart problems.